Arch Linux installation

 4. grub-mkconfig -o /boot/grub/grub.cfg.

-After completing these steps, the chroot environment is exited, all filesystems are unmounted (umount -a or umount -lR /mnt), and the system is rebooted with reboot.
+After completing these steps, exit the chroot environment with exit, unmount all filesystems (umount -a or umount -lR /mnt), and reboot the system with reboot.

 The installation medium should be removed before the system restarts.